Cape York is a holy grail for many 4WD and off-road enthusiasts. We all want to get to the furthermost tip of Australia at least once in our lifetime.

 Best time to go to Cape York

-The best time to go to Cape York is in a dry season, between May and September.
+The best time to go to Cape York is in the dry season, between May and September.
 Note, it is also the busiest time as the roads are full of cars, and some accommodation places have to be booked in advance.
 For example, Punsand Bay Camping, the most popular caravan park on the Cape, has to be booked at least four months in advance.

 Driving distances in Cape York

 Considering big distances in Australia, Cape York tip is only 1030 km from Cairns.
 However, due to most of the road being dirt, you have to allocate more time to drive safely.
 Below you can find distances to the biggest attractions and places in the Cape York Peninsula.

 How to prepare car for Cape York?